arachnetech/homebridge-mqttthing/README.md

 ```

 # Release notes

+Version 1.0.16
++ Allow MQTT options to be passed directly, so that any options required can be set (not just those specifically supported by mqttthing)

 Version 1.0.15
 + Allowed Garage Door and Security System target states to be modified outside of HomeKit